1758 - Austrian invasion of Silesia

 On October 30

 - At daybreak, Frederick's entire army was on the eastern bank of the Neisse, abandoning momentarily Saxony to its fate with the goal of relieving the Prussian force besieged at Neisse and to stop the Austrian invasion of Silesia.
 Frederick immediately marched on Schönberg to dislodge Wehla.
-However, the latter had already retired and the Prussian vanguard advanced up to Lichtenau (present-day Zareba).
-The first column, consisting of all the infantry, followed the same road through Pfaffendorf (unidentified location) and Nieder Geilsdorf (unidentified location).
-The second column, consisting of cavalry, advanced by Hermsdorf (probably Jerzmanice Zdroj) and Lauterbach (unidentified location).
-The third column, the convoy led by Braun, took the direct road by Leopoldshain and Lichtenberg (unidentified location) to Lauban (present-day Luban).
+However, the latter had already retired and the Prussian vanguard advanced up to Lichtenau (present-day Zareba/PL).
+The first column, consisting of all the infantry, followed the same road through Pfaffendorf (present-day Rudzica/PL) and Nieder Geilsdorf (unidentified location).
+The second column, consisting of cavalry, advanced by Hermsdorf (unidentified location) and Lauterbach (present-day Gozdanin/PL).
+The third column, the convoy led by Braun, took the direct road by Leopoldshain and Lichtenberg (present-day Białogórze/PL) to Lauban.
 A fourth column under Bornstedt marched from Gruna to Windschdorf (unidentified location).

 - Wehla's Corps soon joined Loudon near Pfaffendorf and the engagement became more contested,